marty90/DPMon/README.md

 ## Supported engines

-By default DPMon processes data locally using Pandas.
-This is call as `local` engine.
+By default, DPMon processes data locally using Pandas.
+This is called the `local` engine.

-It is possible to use the `spark` engine, so that one can leverage a big data cluster to process large quantities of data.
-Cluster set up and configuration is not part of this guide.
+It is possible to use the `spark` engine so that one can leverage a big data cluster to process large quantities of data.
+Cluster set-up and configuration is not part of this guide.

 ## Usage